metrorailings/OwlBlog/content/posts/2022-circa-millions-week-6-predictions.md

 ##### _Injuries_

 Dak is still expected to be out, so Cooper Rush will start again.
+The bigger worries initially were the health of Micah Parsons and DeMarcus Lawrence following their win last week, but it seems both players will participate without any restrictions this Sunday.

+Philadelphia seems pretty healthy.

 ##### _Weather_